Randall County Court Records

 Declaration of Informal Marriage$46.00

-A 72-hour waiting period applies after issuance (waived for active military or couples who have completed the Twogether in Texas counseling course, which also provides a $60 discount).
+A 72-hour waiting period applies after the license is issued.
+This waiting period is waived for active military members or couples who have completed the Twogether in Texas counseling course, which also provides a $60 discount.
 The license expires if a ceremony is not performed within 89 days.
 Applicants must be at least 18 years old.
-Those with a prior divorce must wait at least 30 days after the divorce is final before applying.
+If either applicant has a prior divorce, they must wait at least 30 days after the divorce is final before applying.

 Divorce Records